 NSW schools: mandatory from Term 1, 2027

 Eight evidence-based components.
-Three delivery pillars: surveys, modules, coaching.
-From a $20 diagnostic to multi-year facilitated rollout — built on 25+ years of Australian research and seven randomised controlled trials.
+Three delivery pillars: surveys, teaching and whole-school implementation modules, coaching.
+From a $20 review tool to multi-year facilitated rollout — built on 25+ years of Australian research.

 The federal Anti-Bullying Rapid Review set the national direction in 2025.
 NSW mandates from Term 1, 2027.

 Friendly Schools shares the same evidence base as the NSW framework — the research that shaped both has come from the same program of work since 1999.
-The result: schools using Friendly Schools meet the framework’s requirements through their existing practice, not by retrofitting after the fact.
+Schools using Friendly Schools meet the framework’s requirements through their existing practice.

 See how we align →